-Many runners run and continues with running, because of the mental aspects.
+Many runners run and continue running, because of the mental aspects.
 It can be a challenge to find documented knowledge, which shows the precise relationship between running and mental health.
-However, “Emotions is created by motion” as the super coach Tony Robbins says.
-It’s well-known that running has a positive impact on our mental well-being, since it is demonstrated in several studies and when we ask runners about their experiences.
-Marathon Training as Therapy and some of the mental benefits of regular running in general are very positive.
-This blog is about why marathon training as therapy is outstanding.
+However, “Emotions are created by motion” as the super coach Tony Robbins says.
+It’s well-known that running has a positive impact on our mental well-being since it is demonstrated in several studies and when we ask runners about their experiences.
+Marathon Training as Therapy and some of the mental benefits of regular running, in general, are very positive.
+This post is about why marathon training as therapy is outstanding.

 In my opinion, it is good because “repetition is the mother of skill”, and running a lot creates and maintains a good and healthy habit where you become better both in terms of your running skills and your personal life quality.

 The personal space you experience as runner can be used for other than a lower heart rate and a stronger heart.
 It also gives you a more realistic self-image, greater confidence, and increased energy.
 These constructive results will give you more resources, which depending on your individual personality; can contribute to a better life situation.